Onde Accessibility Report

 Similar Games With More Accessibility Features for Controls

-If you want to play Onde, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:
+If you want to play Onde, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:

 We've documented 1 accessibility feature for Visual in Onde which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.